cadCAD-org/cadcad-rust-poc/doc/mypyc_vs_cython.md

 https://github.com/python/mypy/blob/master/mypyc/doc/dev-intro.md#high-level-overview-of-mypyc

-## 2. Simple Usages Compared
+## 2. Simple Usages/Perf.
+Compared

 ### Simple usage of mypyc

 Summary:
-Below, we see up to 30x faster runtime for fibonacci example; but on the other hand, when we use a library (e.g. random) we do not see any improved performance (Note: These are initial tests, not to be taken as conclusive results)
+Below, we see up to 30x faster runtime for fibonacci example; but when we use a library (e.g. random) we do not see any improved performance (Note: These are initial tests, not to be taken as conclusive results)

 // test.py
 ```py